Farm shares five bespoke approaches to tackling climate change challenges.

 - Improving their salmon’s environment: Each site is equipped with an aeration system, boosting water movement and drawing cooler, more highly oxygenated water from depth.
 This greatly improves water quality for the fish, particularly on the calm, sunny days during the summer months.

-- Embracing new technologies: Loch Duart also use state-of-the-art oxygen generation technology.
-This approach mitigates oxygen depletion events, such as those caused by algal blooms. and other harmful microscopic marine species that have only appeared in these waters in recent years.
+- Embracing new technologies: Loch Duart also use state-of-the-art oxygen generation technology at sea, this approach mitigates oxygen depletion events, such as those caused by algal blooms and other harmful microscopic marine species that have only appeared in these waters in recent years.

 - Staff training: Loch Duart places enormous importance on the training of all their staff to ensure they remain vigilant to any environmental changes.
 This includes learning skills like daily monitoring the presence of microscopic algae and oceanic jellyfish that can have a devastating impact on the salmon they are raising.